sf-wdi-38/react-reddit-viewer/README.md

 Bonus: Allow a user to navigate to *any* subreddit by typing the (correct) name into a "search" box.
 E.g. if I type "funny" into the box, I see the top results for the [r/funny subreddit](https://www.reddit.com/r/funny.json).

+Super-Bonus: Active subreddits will change quickly!
+Can you check for updates and automatically re-render the page when there are changes?
+This pattern is often called "polling" (i.e. checking for changes every 20 seconds).

 ## Client Routes & Reddit Endpoints